dehydratedpotato/socpowerbud/README.md

 ## What It Does and How It Works
 This project is designed to get the current frequency (or clock speed) of your CPU cores and clusters, without requiring `sudo` or a kernel extension.
 This near-impossible feat is achieved by accessing the CPU performance state values (which are hidden away in `IOReport`), and performing some calculations based on them during a specified time interval (default 1 second).

-This method is not only extremely accurate, but it is also the same concept used by [OS X Powermetrics](https://www.unix.com/man-page/osx/1/powermetrics/).
+This method is not only extremely accurate, but it is also the same concept used by the closed source OS X command line utility [Powermetrics](https://www.unix.com/man-page/osx/1/powermetrics/).
 ## Usage
 ### Preparation:
 Download the precompiled binary from the [releases](https://github.com/BitesPotatoBacks/osx-cpufreq/releases), `cd` into your Downloads folder, and run these commands to fix the binary permissions: